homeboy445/homeboy445/README.md

 ### 🌟 About Me

-- 🧑‍💻I'm a person who's genuinely interested in my craft.
+- 🧑‍💻 I'm a person who's genuinely interested in my craft.
-- 💻Passionate about writing performant and scalable code
+- 💻 Passionate about writing performant and scalable code
 - 🌐 Experienced in working across the stack — from UI to infrastructure
 - 🎓 Participated in **Google Summer of Code 2021** with **LibreOffice**, where I contributed in **C++** to develop a **graphics diagnostics system** to help troubleshoot rendering issues